Ryan Giggs' ex became slave to his demands, court hears

 She said: "Yes, on the whole he was, but on the other side it was like two extremes.
 Other times he would give me confidence.

 "He was not constantly awful, not constantly horrible.
 It was hot and cold.
 Two different people.
-The result of his behaviour ... undermined my self-confidence."
+The result of his behaviour... undermined my self-confidence."

 She said he had also undermined and damaged her business.